Best Value Splurges at Disney World

 Our top recommendation here is to slow down and make an evening of it.
 Do either on a non-park day, and if you’re going to Wilderness Lodge, take the boat over.
 Enjoy sunset on the savanna if you’re heading to Animal Kingdom Lodge.
 Unwind in the lobbies after dinner.
 There’s no reason not to turn this into a 3-hour, leisurely experience.
 (As for specific dining recommendations, our favorites are Sanaa at Animal Kingdom Lodge and, for something totally different, Whispering Canyon Cafe at Wilderness Lodge.)

-Victoria & Albert’s – This one making the list really illustrates the operative question of the post.
+Toledo Steakhouse – This one making the list really illustrates the operative question of the post.
 Here, it’s important to remember that there’s a huge difference between cheapness and frugality.
 We are willing to pay for quality and luxury, especially when the value given matches the price paid.
+In the past, that meant doing and recommending Victoria & Albert’s on rare, special occasions.
+However, it has become a non-starter for us after the latest price increase.

 Savi’s Workshop – Here’s another one along those same lines, albeit with a value proposition that’s incredibly difficult (if not impossible) to quantity.
 Sure, there’s the real world cost of a lightsaber like the one you build, but Savi’s is so much more than that.

-As you can read in our Is Star Wars Land’s $200 Lightsaber Experience Worth It? review, we were blown away by this.
+As you can read in our Is Star Wars Land’s $250 Lightsaber Experience Worth It? review, we were blown away by this.
 We almost didn’t do it because of the cost, but are very glad we did.
 For adult Star Wars fans or kids, this is something special that will make a lasting memory.
 It’s arguably worth it as a splurge or Christmas present.
 (At half the cost, Droid Depot might seem like a better alternative–it’s not.)
+It’s tougher to justify with recent price increases, but we still think this is the type of experience that’ll make indelible memories for kids who are Star Wars fans.

 That’s it for our list of the best value for money splurges at Walt Disney World.
 As with pretty much everything WDW-related, your mileage may vary.
 Some of you will likely find great value in the things we wrote off as “not worth it” at the top of the post, whereas others may disagree with what we think is worth the extra money.
 Reasonable minds may differ and all that.